The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 This is the most common type of breast cancer, accounting for around

-Invasive ductal carcinoma begins in the breast’s milk ducts and invades surrounding breast tissue.
-Over time, the cancer can spread to nearby lymph nodes and other tissues.
+Invasive ductal carcinoma begins in the cells that line the breast’s milk ducts and invades surrounding breast tissue.
+Over time, cancer can spread to nearby lymph nodes and other tissues.

 In its early stages, invasive ductal carcinoma may not cause symptoms.
 For some people, the first indication is a new lump or mass within the breast.